What makes our medical volunteer opportunities for high school students special?

 For us, it’s important that we make a positive impact in the communities we work.
 For this reason, you’ll get to assist doctors at various community healthcare outreaches.

 Many of the communities in which we work don’t have the necessary funds or transport to seek medical care.
 Without regular screening, illness could go undetected until symptoms become severe.
-This is why we bring free basic medical services right to their doorstep.
+Your participation in our summer medical volunteer programs helps provide free basic medical services to communities in need.

-In 2018, our interns helped local healthcare staff screen over 7,650 people in countries like Ghana, Mongolia, Sri Lanka, Kenya, Bolivia, Peru, Tanzania and Belize.
+In 2018, our interns helped local healthcare staff screen over 7,650 people!

 With all the information you’ll gather, doctors can refer patients to seek further treatment.

 As mentioned above, you’ll learn all about the diseases and illnesses that are prevalent in the country you’ll work in.
-You’ll use the knowledge you’ve learned during your medical project to create awareness campaigns with the other teens.
+You’ll use the knowledge you’ve learned during your medical project to create awareness campaigns with the other high school students.
 These campaigns are important aspects of the project as they educate communities on disease.
 You'll share information about causes, symptoms and treatments for these various common illnesses.

 This awareness work will increase general well being of the local community.
 And there’s no limit to the information you can share!